gvvaughan/specl/docs/specl.md

 parser uses indentation columns to infer nesting.
 It's easiest just to avoid putting TAB characters in your spec files entirely.

-Punctuation is not allowed in an unquoted [YAML][] string, so you will need to force the parser to read the description as a string by surrounding it with `"` (double-quote mark) if you want to put any punctuation in the description text:
+Some punctuation is not allowed in an unquoted [YAML][] string, so you will need to force the parser to read the description as a string by surrounding it with `"` (double-quote mark) if you want to put any punctuation in the description text:

 {% highlight lua %}
-    - "it requires double-quote marks, but only when using punctuation":
+    - "it requires double-quote marks: but only when using punctuation":
 {% endhighlight %}

 Indentation of the code following an example description must be at